AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 {% include posts/picture.html img="button1" extension="png" alt="An Ant Design button and anchor." %}

-### Customizing Ant Design with LESS
+### Customize Ant Design Theme with LESS

-Let's say you want to customize Ant Design's default theme to use a different primary color or base font size.
+Let's say you want to customize the Ant Design theme to use a different primary color or base font size.

-Easy peasy.
+Easy peasy!

-Install the `less` and `less-loader` packages:
+First, install the `less` and `less-loader` packages:

 > yarn add less less-loader

-Add a LESS loader to the `config-override.js` that we created earlier:
+Then add a LESS loader to the `config-override.js` that we created earlier:

 ```javascript
 const { override, fixBabelImports, addLessLoader } = require('customize-cra');